AstarNetwork/Astar/CONTRIBUTING.md

 1. Open an issue regarding a bug fix or feature request (fill in our issue templates)
 2. Briefly describe how you plan to make changes to the code
-3. Fork our main branch (Dusty)
+3. Fork the current default branch on _Astar_ or _astar-frame_ or both (depending on where you need to make changes)
-4. Open a pull request to the main branch (fill in our pull request template)
+4. Open a pull request to the default branch (fill in our pull request template)
 5. Ensure all workflow checks have passed
 6. Wait for the maintainers approval or change requests
 7. Your code will be merged

 ### Coding Styles

-Contributors should adhere to the [house coding style](https://substrate.dev/recipes/) and the [`rustfmt` styles](https://github.com/rust-lang/rustfmt).
+Contributors should adhere to the [`rustfmt` styles](https://github.com/rust-lang/rustfmt).
+Running `cargo fmt` prior to creating a commit will ensure everything is properly formatted.

 ### Branch Rules and Release Process